Is your work generating interest and excitement?

 Key themes include:

-• Using the 3 As to achieve effective science communication: Audience, Aim, and Argument
+• Using the 3 As to achieve effective scientific communication: Audience, Aim, and Argument

 • Understanding and identifying unintentional barriers to effective communication